 The pharmacy benefits under the Plan cover some vaccines regardless of whether you are eligible for Medicare.
-Vaccines covered under the pharmacy plan are those that fall on the Medicare Part D covered vaccine list that are:
+Covered vaccines are listed in the formulary available at AlaskaCare.gov under the therapeutic drug class "viral vaccine".
+Vaccines covered under the pharmacy plan are those that fall on the Medicare Part Deovered vaccine list that are:

-- Vaccines administered at the pharmacy. - Vaccines administered in a doctor's office only if they coordinate with a pharmacy to bill the Plan for the entire cost of the vaccination, including the injection of the vaccine. - If you receive a vaccination in a doctor's office that does not coordinate with a pharmacy, your provider will bill you for the entire cost of the vaccination.
+- a) Vaccines administered at the pharmacy. - b) Vaccines administered in a doctor's office only if they coordinate with a pharmacy to bill the Plan for the entire cost of the vaccination, including the injection of the vaccine. - e) If you receive a vaccination in a doctor's office that does not coordinate with a pharmacy, your provider will bill you for the entire cost of the vaccination.
 You will have to pay the entire bill up front and request reimbursement from the pharmacy benefits manager.
 It is important to know that your provider may charge you more than the recognized charge amount for the vaccination, but your plan will only reimburse up to the approved amount.
 You will be responsible for any amount you pay the provider above the recognized charge.